I currently have 6 basses.

 The Zon is a superb bass and Joe Zon is a master Luthier but the 'Brit' in me was hankering after something 'home made'.

 Again, a search for an S2 ended in getting this rather splendid Series 3.
 Its far more beautiful that it looks in the picture.
 A classic understatement.
 And it plays like a dream...

 I bought this FEB-DLXN for practices.
 Getting fed up with lugging a load of gear just to play at someones house I thought that it would be a great idea to have an acoustic bass.
 Unfortunately this was a bit of an impulse buy as, although it is fine to play and sounds OK, it's not really loud enough to play acoustically.

 It has a Fishman piezo system and is good through an amp - but that means that you still have to take an amp......

 I can't really admit to owning this bass as it really belongs to my brother.
-It's just that he dosen't play and it's a good bass to have as a 'spare'.
+It's actually back at his place for the timebeing as I don't really have space!